AIRLab-POLIMI/mobile-manipulation-scout-rebel/README.md

 This repository contains the following packages:
 1. `client_demos`: ROS2 action clients handling requests to the action servers for mobile manipulation tasks
-2. `moveit2_servers`: ROS2 action server for button presser demo and the MoveIt2 high level APIs for arm planning and control
+2. `moveit2_api`: MoveIt2 high level APIs for arm planning and control, interaction with the planning scene and the environment
 3. `nav2_servers`: ROS2 action servers for autonomous navigation and environment perception with NAV2 commander APIs
 4. `multi_aruco_plane_detection`: source code for correcting the position and orientation estimates of multiple coplanar Aruco markers using data analysis and filtering techniques, robust to noise and outliers
 5. `mobile_manipulation_interfaces`: ROS2 custom actions and messages interfaces for mobile manipulation tasks
 6. `object_detection`: ROS2 wrapper of trained YOLOv8 model for object detection task, notebook and scripts for evaluation
+7. `button_presser`: ROS2 demo and action servers for pressing buttons on a setup box with the end effector
-7. `soft_grasping`: ROS2 demo  and action servers for grasping objects with the soft gripper in an autonomous fashion
+8. `soft_grasping`: ROS2 demo  and action servers for grasping objects with the soft gripper in an autonomous fashion

 ### 1. Package `client_demos`